-Expense assumptions are set according to the Company's expense budget and are split into maintenance related and acquisition related expenses.
+Expense assumptions are set according to the Company's expense budget and are split into maintenance and acquisition related expenses.
 Maintenance expenses are further divided into expenses that relate to the size of funds under management and those that are not fund related.
-Fund related expenses are allowed for as a percentage of the funds under management.
-The balance of the maintenance expenses are allocated at an individual policy level basis with some expenses been allocated at an aggregate basis.
+Fund related expenses are calculated as a percentage of the funds under management.
+The balance of the maintenance expenses is allocated at an individual policy level basis with some expenses being allocated on an aggregate basis.